You are here

 Putting theory into practice!

-In keeping with Kansas Wesleyan University’s philosophy to offer a Christian liberal arts education with a practical bent, the Criminal Justice program offers you the opportunity to learn the theories that drive the discipline while you learn how to apply them.
+In keeping with Kansas Wesleyan University’s philosophy to offer a Christian liberal arts education with a practical bent, the Criminal Justice degree offers you the opportunity to learn the theories that drive the discipline while you learn how to apply them.

 By studying Criminal Justice at KWU, you will come to understand the workings of the U.S. criminal justice system, how to navigate it and ways in which you can begin to have an impact.
 You will also receive in-class opportunities to conduct research in the Salina community, helping local leaders develop better policies around crime and crime prevention.
 And you will receive personal mentoring and guidance from KWU faculty who will help you find your place in this dynamic, growing field.